 Teachers: Please make these known to all entrants

-Schools entering pupils must agree to use absence code V when entering and to provide details of the children participating to Northamptonshire County Council, as part of the Body of Persons Approval (BOPA), by March 23rd on a spreadsheet template that will be sent to you.
+Schools entering pupils must agree to use absence code V when entering and to provide details of the children participating and supervising adults to North Northamptonshire Council, as part of our Body of Persons Approval (BOPA), by March 22nd on the Group Participant Information form that will be sent to you.

 Private teachers and parents/carers should be aware that your pupil/child will need a performance licence, if they are not entered by their school, should their class be scheduled in school hours.
 Application forms for a performance licence will be sent to the parents/carers of these competitors.